toien/toien.github.io/_posts/2018-04-09-kafka-usual-commands.md

     bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic test

-Manually deletion will takes more time althogh shell has returned, its usually a few minutes base on the topic data size.After delete, list all topic to check out is a good habit.
+Manually deletion will takes more time althogh shell has returned, its usually a few minutes base on the topic data size.
+After delete, list all topic to check out is a good habit.

 Infomation from `kafka-topics.sh` is very limited, we will get more valuable info from `kafka-consumer-gropus.sh`.

 ### Consumers: